La Collégiale of Neuchâtel

 Until the beginning of the 13th century, the architecture followed the Romanesque tradition of the Upper Rhine.
 The Gothic style of the Burgundy and French-speaking Switzerland arrived afterwards.

-The cathedral of Lausanne inspired the builders.
-The chevet of the church shows a similiar ensemble of sculpture and statues and anthropomorphic or zoomorphic figures.
+The cathedral of Lausanne has inspired the builders as well.
+The church shows a similiar ensemble of sculpture and statues and anthropomorphic or zoomorphic figures.

 The Collégiale and the castle still dominate the skyline of the city.